tomatoXu/os-ext-testing/README.md

    Once you do the above, copy the `jenkins_key` and `jenkins_key.pub` files into your data repository.

-3. Open up `vars.sh` in an editor.
+3. Copy the vars.sh.sample to vars.sh and open up `vars.sh` in an editor.

 4. Change the value of the `$UPSTREAM_GERRIT_USER` shell variable to the Gerrit username you registered with the upstream OpenStack Infrastructure